 22 February 1974: At Naval Air Station Corpus Christi, Texas, Lieutenant (Junior Grade) Barbara Ann Allen, United States Navy, received her Wings of Gold and designation as a Naval Aviator.
 She was the first woman to be so designated.

-Barbara Ann Allen married Lieutenant Commander John C. Rainey, U.S. Navy, whom she had met during flight training.
-They have two daughters, Cynthia and Katherine.
+On 6 April 1974, Barbara Ann Allen married Lieutenant (j.g.)
+John C. Rainey, U.S. Navy, at Los Angeles, California.
+Lieutenant Rainey was a 1972 graduate of the United States Naval Academy, whom Lieutenant Allen had met during flight training.
+They would have two daughters, Cynthia and Katherine.

-In 1977, Lieutenant Allen (now, Rainey) transferred to a Naval Air Reserve squadron, Fleet Logistics Support Squadron FIFTY-THREE (VR-53) at Dallas, Texas, where she flew the four-engine Douglas C-118B Liftmaster.
+Lieutenant (j.g.)
+Allen (now, Rainey) was promoted to lieutenant, 1 January 1975.
+In 1977, she transferred to Fleet Logistics Support Squadron FIFTY-THREE (VR-53) at Dallas, Texas, where she flew the four-engine Douglas C-118B Liftmaster.

-In 1981, Lieutenant Commander Barbara Ann Allen Rainey was recalled to active duty and assigned as a flight instructor with Training Squadron THREE (VT-3) at NAS Whiting Field, Florida.
+On 14 October 1981, Lieutenant Commander Barbara Ann Allen Rainey was recalled to active duty with the rank of lieutenant commander and assigned as a flight instructor with Training Squadron THREE (VT-3) at NAS Whiting Field, Florida.

 A product liability lawsuit, Beech Aircraft Corporation v.
 Rainey, was decided in the plaintiff’s favor by the Supreme Court of the United States.
 [488 U.S. 153 (1988)]